postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 ---

-Postman Interceptor is a Chrome extension that acts as a browser companion to the Postman Desktop app.
+Postman Interceptor is a Chrome extension that acts as a browser companion to the Postman desktop app.
 Interceptor enables you to capture network requests and cookies directly from a Chrome browser.

 Once Interceptor is running in Chrome, you can start a debug session, which is a time-bound session of traffic capture.
 You can start, pause, and stop an interceptor debug session, then later start another one.
 Each debug session is logged in the **History** tab, and displays the total session time and all traffic captured.
 From the logged session, you can send requests and responses to a collection and save cookies to the Postman cookie jar.